-New technologies for large-scale sequencing provide unprecedented opportunities to overcome this problem by real-time monitoring of genome variation in Anopheles populations, and using this information to develop early warning systems for the emergence of insecticide resistance, and for other practical applications in vector control.
+New technologies for large-scale sequencing provide unprecedented opportunities to overcome insecticide resistance by real-time monitoring of genome variation in Anopheles populations, and using this information to develop early warning systems and other practical applications in vector control.

 Other practical applications include genome-wide association studies to determine the molecular causation of insecticide resistance and mosquito refractoriness to Plasmodium infection; and supporting efforts to develop novel transgenic methods of vector control, by conducting population genetic studies to understand the process of gene flow in Anopheles populations.

 MalariaGEN first became involved in the study of malaria vectors in 2008, when it formed a community project to investigate genome variation in Anopheles gambiae.
 Through this community project, MalariaGEN provided a central resource for high-throughput sequencing and informatics to a number of partner studies including:

 - Liverpool School of Tropical Medicine, UK (Martin Donnelly, David Weetman, Craig Wilding)